smucclaw/eu-ai-act/act.md

 6. Testing procedures shall be suitable to achieve the intended purpose of the AI system .
 Testing procedures may include testing in real world conditions in accordance with Article 54a.

 7. The testing of the high-risk AI systems shall be performed, as appropriate, at any point in time throughout the development process, and, in any event, prior to the placing on the market or the putting into service.
-Testing shall be made against preliminarily defined metrics and probabilistic thresholds that are appropriate to the intended purpose of the high-risk AI system.
+Testing shall be made against preliminarily defined metrics and probabilistic thresholds that are appropriate to the intended purpose of the high- risk AI system.

 8. The risk management system described in paragraphs 1 to 7 shall give specific consideration to whether the high-risk AI system is likely to be accessed by or have an impact on persons under the age of 18 .